secinto/gatekeeper/docs/content/userguide/_index.md

 # Note the redirection-url is optional, it will default to the the URL scheme and host,
 # only in case of forward auth it will use X-Forwarded-Proto / X-Forwarded-Host, please see forward-auth section
 discovery-url: https://keycloak.example.com/realms/<REALM_NAME>
-# Indicates we should deny by default all requests and explicitly specify what is permitted, default true
+# Indicates we should deny by default all requests and explicitly specify what is permitted, default true,
+# you cannot specify enable-default-deny:true together with defining resource=uri=/*
 enable-default-deny: true
 encryption-key: AgXa7xRcoClDEU0ZDSH4X0XhL5Qy2Z2j
 listen: :3000